 5. Farm Worker Transportation.
 Agricultural workers need access to transportation services that are safe, affordable, reliable, and available.
 Traditional transit services do not meet the needs of farm workers because of varying work schedules, changing locations, seasonality of the work itself, and the unusual and varied hours of the actual work.
 The Caltrans Agricultural Industries Transportation Services (AITS) Pilot Program involving Fresno, Kern, Kings, and Tulare Counties is the first of its kind in California, and should continue.
 To date there are over fifty (50) farm labor van pools are operating within Fresno County.
 It offers a unique approach to help individuals to come together and share independence in meeting their collective need to travel "to" and "from" their work, as necessary.
 Additional programs are also be explored.
-Funding under recently approved State program over the next twenty (20) years.
+Funding under recently approved State program will be coupled with Measure C funding to dramatically expand the farm labor vanpool program over the next twenty (20) years.